idleberg/vscode-pynsist/README.md

 ## Usage

+### Snippets

+This package provides snippets to create sections and settings inside your `installer.cfg`, as well as all supported NSIS variables.

 ### Building

 Before you can build, make sure `pynsist` and `makensis` are in your PATH [environmental variable](https://support.microsoft.com/en-us/kb/310519).
 Alternatively, you can specify the path to `pynsist` in your [user settings](https://code.visualstudio.com/docs/customization/userandworkspace).